jrroosevelt/VS2PCG/Card clarifications A-L.md

 ## [Bruce Banner](http://vs.tcgbrowser.com/images/cards/big/mcu1-003.jpg) (SC)
 *Set: Power & Reality*

 **I Think I'm Getting The Hang of It!** counts each time it was used this game by this card while it's in play.
-If it leaves play and comes back or later you have another copy of this card on your side, **I Think I'm Getting The Hang of It!** will start over
+If it leaves play and comes back or later you have another copy of this card on your side, **I Think I'm Getting The Hang of It!** will start over.

 ^(Source: Rule insert)